marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 ### Fast forward

-When merging, we explicitely asked git to create a merge commit using the `--no-ff` flag.
+When merging, we explicitly asked git to create a merge commit using the `--no-ff` flag.
 However, looking at the commit graph, we see that it is (almost) equivalent to the simplified one

 ```bash
 * yyyyyyy add modern french data